 Process communications - A plan for communicating all the information critical to completing a process.

 Follow these 5 easy steps to create a good project communication plan:

 - List the communication needs of your project

 - Choose the right communication method

 - Identify the key stakeholders related to each communication

 What are some of the best communication tools?

 Some of the best communication tools are SmartTask, Slack, Zoom, and Google Suite.

-However each tool come with their own set of benefits.
+However, each tool comes with its own set of benefits.
 Here is a list of 25+ communication tools and how they help you, so you can decide for yourself which tool would fit your requirements the best.